 The public outreach team at the Space Telescope Science Institute (STScI) shares cutting-edge scientific discoveries and knowledge of the universe in ways that inspire, excite, challenge, and inform the public through events at public venues, large-scale exhibits and displays, interactive websites, multimedia and video content, social media, and a range of print products.
 We also share our expertise and content with other organizations and groups to increase our reach.

-Ultimately, our programming and events raise awareness of and increase the public’s interest in NASA’s space telescope missions, including the Hubble Space Telescope, the James Webb Space Telescope, and the Wide Field Infrared Survey Telescope (WFIRST), and promote interest in science, technology, engineering, and mathematics (STEM) careers.
+Ultimately, our programming and events raise awareness of and increase the public’s interest in NASA’s space telescope missions, including the Hubble Space Telescope, the James Webb Space Telescope, and the Nancy Grace Roman Space Telescope, and promote interest in science, technology, engineering, and mathematics (STEM) careers.

 We participate in national, regional, and local events to provide members of the public opportunities to interact with science experts, connect with diverse audiences, and raise awareness of our missions’ discoveries and our online resources.
 Throughout the years, we have created exhibits and displays that showcase astronomical discoveries and imagery in public venues like airports, art galleries, museums, and festivals.
 We have also produced resources for science organizations, observatories, astronomy departments, and scientists seeking to increase their public outreach efforts through events, exhibits, and talks.

 In addition to representing STScI and our missions at STEM festivals, we also support NASA’s presence at major events, like South by Southwest (SXSW) in Austin, Texas, and Artscape in Baltimore, Maryland, by providing exhibits, speakers, and interactive content; coordinating telescopic viewing opportunities; and leading hands-on demonstrations.
 We also collaborate with organizations to incorporate astronomical content into public programming, cultural events and milestones, and exhibits.